Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 How much can I claim for mileage relief?

-The rates set by HMRC for mileage relief in 2018/19 are:
+The current rates set by HMRC for mileage relief are:

-- 45p per mile for the first 10,000 miles of business travel you make.
+- 45p per mile for the first 10,000 miles of work travel in a year.

-- 25p per mile for any further travel after that.
+- 25p per mile for any additional travel after that.

 Mileage tax rebate